AllianceSoftware/alliance-platform-py/.changeset/static-html-components.md

 links and form submission, permission-aware menu pruning, backend-driven table sorting, unique input associations, and deduplicated external runtimes for interactive Menubars and NumberInputs.
 Inline Menubars can optionally persist expanded submenu paths in a server-readable cookie so the initial HTML renders without a state flash.
+Static table sort icons remain inline while their SVG files are tracked as build dependencies, avoiding duplicate document images.

 The dispatcher accepts bulk props through the reserved `props` argument and exports `merge_props` from the UI template library.
 New backend-neutral `RenderableContent` preserves trusted HTML form help text